SEO takes time. Simple as that! You need to think medium to long term

 5) Bartering for time and expecting unrealistic results

 I get it all the time.
 Clients set me targets that they have dreamt up in their minds.
 They say I will give you 3 months to get my website to page 1 or else I am going to look elsewhere.
 Why?
 Because the other bloke I rang promised me and even put it in an email, he guaranteed me the # 1 position in 90 days.

 These types of clients who set these impractical, improbable, blue sky, call it whatever you want, goals are the types of companies that will never be able to achieve a solid Google ranking.
 Why?
 Because they flit from one SEO company to the next, expecting overnight miracles and the more companies they switch between, the more damage they are doing to their rankings.

 That’s right.
 Google wants to see that your website is being updated constantly and with blogs, news articles and extra pages such as adding new products or services or even looking at older pages and refreshing those with a new copy.
 This is an ongoing process and the more fresh, relevant copy you’re adding, the more authority you build to your site.
 You will have to also be active on your social media as this builds brand awareness which can also contribute to your overall rankings.
 Basically, the more people that know about your business and visit your site the more trustworthy you become.

 7) Outreach for high domain authority

-They do not magically appear from no where.
+They do not magically appear from nowhere.
 We have to get in touch with other website owners in your relevant industry and outreach to them and see if they are prepared to post an article on their site with a link to your site.
 Complicated I know, but this takes many man hours and it’s got to be done over many months.
-Hence the timings.
+Hence, the lengthy timings.

 These are the realities of Google and I am not afraid to tell you about them.
-This is why I can be trusted and this is why our websites and all our clients websites do so well.
+This is why I can be trusted and this is why our websites and all our client’s websites do so well.
 Because they understand and get the value that we place on SEO timings!